L3MON4D3/LuaSnip/DOC.md

 `partial(os.date, "%Y")` (arguments passed after the function are passed to it).

-- `nonempty`: inserts text if the insert at the given index doesn't contain any text. `nonempty(n, "empty!", "not empty!")` inserts "empty!" if insert n is empty, "not empty!" if it isn't.
+- `nonempty`: inserts text if the insert at the given index doesn't contain any text. `nonempty(n, "not empty!", "empty!")` inserts "empty!" if insert n is empty, "not empty!" if it isn't.

 - `dynamic_lambda`: Operates almost exactly like `lambda`, only that it can be